emmanuelrosa/erosanix/pkgs/sierrachart/README.md

  * Up to 9 sub instances are supported.
 Each sub instance is saved to $HOME/.local/share/INSTANCE_NAME-instance/SierraChartInstance_#.
 Therefore, to delete a sub instance, exit Sierra Chart and then delete the corresponding sub instance directory.
  * Uses your default text editor to open [ACSIL](https://www.sierrachart.com/index.php?page=doc/Contents.php#AdvancedCustomStudySystemInterfaceandLanguage) study source code.
  * Supports using ACSIL studies packaged using Nix.
 Although you can also just save your study DLLs in the Sierra Chart "Data" directory.
+ * Supports compiling studies locally from within Sierra Chart; A shim is used as a substitute for Microsoft Visual C++ to cross-compile the studies.

 ## Packaging a custom ACSIL study